 Needless to say, the change in temperature as we approach the Pacific Coast to start our Spondylus route.
 Manta, our today’s destination is one of the three main ports in Ecuador.
 The 4-star hotel of selection is right behind Playa Murcielago (Bat’s beach), where single room accommodation will be waiting for you.
 After our check-in, we can rest nearby the swimming pool before we walk to the main street in the city for dinner.

-We get to enjoy Los Frailes beach, a beach not known by tourists that conserves its charm along the years due to its access.
-We’ll ride an easy off road for about 2 km to enter into the beach.
+We get to enjoy Los Frailes beach, a beach not known by tourists that conserves its charm over the years due to its access.
+We’ll ride an easy off-road for about 2 km to enter the beach.

 At night, after dinner, Montañita party town will be waiting for us to have a good time.